Offal: Etymology and terminology

 The word shares its etymology with several Germanic words: West Frisian ôffal, German Abfall (Offall in some Western German dialects and Luxembourgish), afval in Dutch and Afrikaans, avfall in Norwegian and Swedish, and affald in Danish.
 These Germanic words all mean "garbage/rubbish" or "waste" or—literally—"off-fall", referring to that which has fallen off during butchering.
 However, these words are not often used to refer to food except for Afrikaans in the agglutination afvalvleis (lit. "off-fall-flesh"), which does indeed mean offal.
 For instance, the German word for offal is Innereien meaning innards and the Swedish word is inälvsmat literally meaning "inside-food".
-According to the Oxford English Dictionary, the word entered Middle English from Middle Dutch in the form afval, derived from af (off) and vallen (to fall).
+According to the Young (2018), the word entered Middle English from Middle Dutch in the form afval, derived from af (off) and vallen (to fall).

-It is not related to the English word awful, which originally meant "inspiring awe," then shifted meaning to "terrifying" and then to "very bad."
+It is not related to the similar-sounding English word awful, which originally meant "inspiring awe," then shifted meaning to "terrifying" and then to "very bad."

 Organ meat is typically referred to with established terms used for other edible parts of the animal, such that the heart of a cow would be known as beef heart, while that of a pig would be known as pork heart.